 - After that, put in the dish soap, our dish soap is green but if you use blue that is fine too.

-- Next, add in the water, regular tap water we colored blue, again if you used blue soap then color your water green.
+- Next, add in the water, the regular tap water we colored blue, again if you used blue soap then color your water green.

 - Then, add in our olive oil, we put a pretty thick layer.

-- Lastly, using a dropper add rubbing alcohol which we colored red (that is a great peak at how density works, when you add the food coloring into the rubbing alcohol the food coloring sinks and sits at the bottom).
+- Lastly, using a dropper add rubbing alcohol which we colored red (that is a great peek at how density works when you add the food coloring into the rubbing alcohol the food coloring sinks and sits at the bottom).
 We used a dropper and slid it into the jar on the sides to create a layer, if you shoot it in or if you pour it in you risk a chance of the alcohol picking up the color from the previous layers.